blinklad/plore/readme.md

 - Localization
 - Terminal integration: I've found colouring and escape sequences alone do not work smoothly between terminal emulators, let alone operating systems.
 - xresources integration.
-- File previews for every file extension and encoding, i.e., TIFF, .pdf, .gif, etc.
+- File previews for every file extension and encoding, e.g., .tiff, .pdf, .gif, etc.
 - Variable-length paths: I've never had issues with this before.
-- File permission editing: I very rarely do this.
+- File permission editing: I very rarely do this, at least not often enough to warrant including it in a file manager.

 ### Warning
 **This is not intended to be used as an everyday file management tool.**.